metablaster/WindowsFirewallRuleset/README.md

     If asked, make sure your answer is `R` that is `[R] Run once` as many times as needed to unblock project. (approx. up to 8 times)

-10. Once project files are unblocked set execution policy to `RemoteSigned`:
+10. Once project files are unblocked change execution policy to `RemoteSigned`:

     ```powershell
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned